-Table 32 shows the I/O pin, register and PLD status during Power On Reset, warm reset and Power-down mode.
+Table 33., page 68 shows the I/O pin, register and PLD status during Power On Reset, warm reset and Power-down mode.
 PLD outputs are always valid during warm reset, and they are valid in Power On Reset once the internal PSD Configuration bits are loaded.
 This loading of PSD is completed typically long before the V{CC} ramps up to operating level.
 Once the PLD is active, the state of the outputs are determined by the PSDabel equations.

-Reset of Flash Memory Erase and Program Cycles
+Reset of Flash Memory Erase and Program Cycles (on the PSD834Fx)

 A Reset (RESET) also resets the internal Flash memory state machine.
-During a Flash memory Program or Erase cycle, Reset (RESET) terminates the cycle and returns the Flash memory to the Read mode within a period of t{NLNH-A}.
+During a Flash memory Program or Erase cycle, Reset (RESET) terminates the cycle and returns the Flash memory to the Read Mode within a period of t{NLNH-A} .